theanimatorspal/SANN/README.md

 This is a cursed AI visualizer that combines **Simulated Annealing** and **Backpropagation** with the raw unfiltered power of a custom graphics engine (JkrGUI).
 Watch as neural networks evolve in real-time and generate trippy heatmaps.
 It's basically education, but with epilepsy warnings.

-> 🧪 Final semester AI project at IOE, Pulchowk Campus
+> 🧪 3rd semester AI project at IOE, Pulchowk Campus
 > 💾 ~10K lines of confused neurons and Vulkan hacks

 ---